GUNIREDDYCHARANKUMARREDDY/Multi-Sensor-Smartwatch-with-Real-Time-Monitoring-Through-Cloud/README.md

-# Smartwatch System with Real-Time Sensor Monitoring and Cloud Conectivity
+# Smartwatch System with Real-Time Monitoring and Cloud Conectivity